Important New Benefits for the unemployed

 You can apply for reemployment assistance (unemployment) online: https://connect.myflorida.com

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to help people get trained, certified and placed in big demand careers such as IT, cyber-security, business intelligence, project management and more.
+WIOA provides free training grants to help people get trained, certified and placed in high demand careers such as IT, cyber-security, business analysis, project management and more.
 The idea is that there are fields in which there are not enough certified people and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in big demand fields to those who qualify for this grant.
-This training is intended to make your resume marketable so you can get a job and get back into the workforce.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for job training in high demand fields to those who are eligible for this grant.
+This training is intended to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you qualify, everything is included, even the exam.
-The amounts vary by county but can be as high as $10,000 depending where you live.
+If you are eligible, everything is covered, even the exam.
+The amounts vary by county but can be as high as $10,000 in some areas.

 They have set aside more funding to help more people get assistance.
 On March 18th, 2020 The Department of Labor gave an additional $100 million for dislocated worker grants.
-The recent law that just passed added more funding for workforce programs.
-Helping the unemployed back to work is a priority in order to jump start the economy once more.
+Workforce programs also received more funding under the new law.
+Helping the unemployed back to work is a priority in order to kick start the economy again.

 Unfortunately, no. The CareerSource offices that run the program are closed to the public.
-Some counties, like Pinellas, Pasco and Hernando counties, have employees working from home to work on these applications so dislocated workers can get assistance.
-At a time when so many workers have lost their jobs, some other counties have chosen instead to stop helping people get WIOA benefits until they reopen.
+Some counties, like Pinellas, Pasco and Hernando counties, have WIOA counselors working from home to work on these applications so dislocated workers can get assistance.
+At a time when so many workers have lost their jobs, some other counties have chosen instead to stop processing applications until they reopen.